mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-Facilitates editing of a [ScriptModel](#T-ParquetClassLibrary-Scripts-ScriptModel 'ParquetClassLibrary.Scripts.ScriptModel') from design tools while maintaining a read-only face for use during play.
+Facilitates editing of a [InteractionModel](#T-ParquetClassLibrary-Scripts-InteractionModel 'ParquetClassLibrary.Scripts.InteractionModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [InteractionModel](#T-ParquetClassLibrary-Scripts-InteractionModel 'ParquetClassLibrary.Scripts.InteractionModel') should never themselves use [IInteractionModelEdit](#T-ParquetClassLibrary-Scripts-IInteractionModelEdit 'ParquetClassLibrary.Scripts.IInteractionModelEdit').
+IInteractionModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Scripts-IInteractionModelEdit-Outcomes'></a>
 ### Outcomes `property`